hyundai-robotics/doc-hi6-sdk/book.md

 - Creating functions for the ArgosX robot language</br>
 - Implementing functions for the ArgosX robot language</br>
 - Calling the xhost module methods</br>
-- Manual for referring to the methods of the xhost module</br>
+- Manual for referring to the xhost module methods</br>
 - Solving the robot language function-blocking problem</br>
 # 3.1.1 Specifications of ArgosX and interface plug-ins